skulidropek/Rust-Docs/Documentation/Hooks/LastDev.md

 /// </summary>
 /// <param name="player">The player attempting to hide the stash.</param>
 /// <param name="stashContainer">The stash container being hidden.</param>
-/// <returns>Returns true if the stash can be hidden, and false otherwise.</returns>
+/// <returns>Returns null if the default behavior is allowed, or a non-null value if overridden.</returns>
-bool CanHideStash(BasePlayer player, StashContainer stashContainer) {
+object CanHideStash(BasePlayer player, StashContainer stashContainer) {
     Puts("CanHideStash is working!");
-    return true; // Or another value depending on the method's functionality }
+    return null;
+}
 ```